mui/mui-x/docs/data/data-grid/getting-started/getting-started.md

 ## Installation

-Using your favorite package manager, install `@mui/x-data-grid-pro` for the full-featured enterprise grid, or `@mui/x-data-grid` for the free community version.
+Using your favorite package manager, install `@mui/x-data-grid-pro` or `@mui/x-data-grid-premium` for the commercial version, or `@mui/x-data-grid` for the free community version.

 ```sh
 // with npm